 Scope Of Work

-This kitcehn update is what we call a “gut renovation” with some minor layout changes.
-We did not have to mvoe any plumbing as the sink and fridge did not move.
+This kitchen update is what we call a “gut renovation” with some minor layout changes.
+We did not have to move any plumbing as the sink and fridge did not move.
 There was a good bit of electrical relocation and we had to cut out part of the concrete slab to allow us to run power to their island.

 Before and After Electric Plans

 Cabinets are from Kith Kitchens.
 They are considered “Good” cabinets in our Good Better Best process.
-Perimeter cabinets are white shaker doors, the island cabines are a shaker door in Hazel Blue.
+Perimeter cabinets are white shaker doors, the island cabinets are shaker doors in Hazel Blue.
 Cabinet pulls are from Hardware Resources – Sutton Satin Bronze.